AbiodunAnalyst/SERVICE_CHARGE/README.md

-### INTRODUCTION
+### Project Background
-#### A mid-sized retail business, operates an online store where customers can make purchases using various payment methods.
+#### ShopEase is a mid-sized retail business, which operates an online store where customers can make purchases using various payment methods.
 ---
 #### Key Variable:
 1. Business Name: This field captures the name of the businesses involved in the transactions.
 It allows us to categorize and identify key participants.